 Our guiding statements are not just words on a page, they truly guide our school each and every day in everything that we do.

-These guiding statements are aligned across both our campuses, Istanbul and lzmir.

 We review our guiding statements together with our teachers, parents and students to ensure that they still hold true and state our purpose and our aspirations every three years.

-The guiding statements below were revised and approved by the Executive Board at the end of the 2017- 2018 academic year.
+The guiding statements below were revised and approved by the Executive Board during the 2023 - 2024 academic year.
 The definitions for learning and internationalism have been created by our faculty.

-Definition of Internationalism / Interculturalism
+Definition of Internationalism

-A dynamic discourse that fosters: knowledge and respect; the search for commonalities and a celebration of differences; international mindedness and a peaceful, ethical and progressive society.
+A dynamic discourse that fosters knowledge, mutual respect, and understanding; the celebration of our commonalities and differences; the promotion of international mindedness, and a peaceful, ethical and progressive society.